box/developer.box.com/content/guides/metadata/5-queries/4-errors.md

 <Message notice>
- The [List all metadata templates for enterprise endpoint][get-templates] can be used to list all enterprises available in your enterprise, including their `scope` and `templateKey`.
+ The [List all metadata templates for enterprise endpoint][get-templates] can be used to list all templates available in your enterprise, including their `scope` and `templateKey`.
 </Message>